 We’ve worked with the WPML team to make their plugin compatible with WPForms for an easy, out-of-the-box translation solution.

-Note: For any issues related to WPML with your forms, please reach out to their support team with any questions.
+Note: For issues with your forms related to WPML, please reach out to its support team with any questions.

-Using WPML allows you to translate your forms directly within your site’s block editor.
+Using WPML lets you translate your forms directly within your site’s block editor.

 WPML even allows you to customize your form notification emails.

 That’s it!
-We hope this guide helped you to determine which tool might be best to create a multi-lingual WordPress site.
+We hope this guide helped you to determine which translation tool might be best for you to create a multilingual WordPress site.

 Next, would you also like to make your forms smarter?
-Be sure to check our our tutorial on setting up smart conditional logic, which lets you customize which fields a user sees in your form based on their input.
+Be sure to check out our tutorial on setting up conditional logic, which lets you customize which fields users see in your form based on their input or selections.